 AUST AGDER COUNTY

 Welcome to Aust Agder County and the weather right now!
 Aust Agder County is one out of 19 countys in Norway with a area of 9.212 km2 and a population of approximately 114,767.

 Each County is divided into different municipality.
-For Aust Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 429) or read a short story given below.
+For Aust Agder County you will find the name of the municipality to your "right" (municipality for the whole country is 428) or read a short story given below.